williamgilpin/howto/miscellaneous.md

 A good FLAC file should have features at 22 kHz.
 A transcode low quality will have a plateau around 19 kHz (with some spikes).
 Great info [here](https://dsp.stackexchange.com/questions/20563/how-to-know-if-a-audio-file-is-real-lossless-using-its-spectrogram)

+# Update packages in MacTeX

+There is an actual package manager called `tlmgr` installed by default on TeX Live and MacTeX

+First, update it

+	tlmgr update --self

+Can install a package like this

+	tlmgr install revtex

+Can view all installed packages like this

+	tlmgr update --list

+Can update everything with this

+	tlmgr update --all

+Note: I had to sudo all of these, since I installed MacTeX like a standard application on macOS

 # Fix focusing issue on Sublime text OSX

 Add the following plugin "Tools > Developer > New Plugin" and save with a descriptive name.